"Amateurs sit and wait for inspiration, the rest of us just get up and go to work." - Stephen King

 Why study Creative and Professional Writing?

-Creative writing challenges you to explore the universes of your imagination.
-You must love words and language and be passionate about reading and writing, but the rewards can be immense and hugely satisfying.
+Creative writing challenges you to explore the universes of your imagination and to sharpen your practical writing skills to the highest degree.
+You must love words and language and be passionate about reading and writing to undertake this course of studies, but the rewards can be immense and hugely satisfying.

 Few people write really well, but if you learn to do it - and we can help you - you will always be a step up on the competition.
-In this competitive marketplace the transferable skills of this course are second to none.
+In the current marketplace the transferable skills offered by this degree in terms of critical thinking and coherent, compelling expression are second to none.

 Creative writing anthology

-We recently published Square One, an anthology of work submitted by our Creative and Professional Writing students.
+You can read Square One, an anthology of work submitted by our Creative and Professional Writing students.
+A new issue will be appearing later this academic year.
 Read the anthology...

 Why St Mary's?

 There's no snobbery in the teaching of creative writing at St Mary’s.
-Our job is simply to make you the best writer you can be.
 We're open to all kinds of writers with a wide array of interests, from science fiction to screenplays and from rap to romance.
+We recognise that reading and writing is changing, and we try to reflect new developments, from social media to video game writing.
 You tell us what you want to write and we will help you to write it as well as you can.

-Our teachers include major literary award winners and bestselling novelists, fantasy and horror writing experts, international journalists and TV scriptwriters.
+Our teachers are all practising, published novelists, poets and writers.
+There are fantasy and horror writing experts, acclaimed book critics and literary novelists, international journalists and TV scriptwriters.

 You will also have the opportunity to study abroad in the second year in countries including America and Australia.